Once again, Peter Krogh breaks ground in defining the elements of the visual media ecosystem.

 The creation, use and management of digital images has transformed in the last few years.
 The integration of mobile devices into our daily lives has increased the pace and importance of visual communication.
 We now expect photographic imagery to be a part of nearly every exchange of information.

 Cameras everywhere and everywhen

 Mobile devices and cloud services have also created an expectation that we can have access to our important media wherever we are.
 Indeed, in order to use media, we need to have access to it.
 If it’s not available when you need it, it might as well not exist.

 A New Approach

 The creation and use of visual media is fast becoming a born-connected, online-first experience.
 Effective management of your images must include connection as an integral element – not an afterthought.
-I have restructured and rewritten The DAM Book 3 to help readers navigate this new reality.
+Peter Krogh has rewritten The DAM Book 3.0 to help readers navigate this new reality.

 Of course, the new connectedness does not mean that the era of keeping the private, self-hosted archive is over.
 Quite the contrary.
 It’s as important as ever to build a comprehensive library of your media stored on drives that are in your possession.
 If you care about preserving the media, this is an essential element of proper management.
-I will continue to outline best practice for this, while showing how that private archive can integrate with connected tools.
+Peter continues to outline best practice for this, while showing how that private archive can integrate with connected tools.

 2 – A Digital Photography Ecosystem

 3 – Image Objects and File Formats